 Surprisingly, in some states, it appears not.
 Can you guess which horror movie is casting a spell over your state this Halloween?

-Here at Comparitech, we’ve compiled a list of the most popular movies by state to see what people are finding most spooktacular.
+Here at Comparitech, we’ve compiled a list of the most popular horror movies by state (based on what’s been the hottest topic on Google Trends over the past year) to see what people are finding most spooktacular.